akash-network/stunnel-proxy/README.md

 The `PSK` environment variable is a 'pre shared key', and should be identical on your client deployment.

-The `CLIENT=no` variable tells Stunnel that this service is receiving connections, not sending them.

 ```
 services:
   web: